openwisp/openwisp-controller/docs/user/settings.rst

 **default**: ``/etc/x509``
 ============ =============

-The filesystem path where x509 certificate will be installed when downloaded on routers when ``auto_cert`` is being used (enabled by default).
+The file system path where x509 certificate will be installed when downloaded on routers when ``auto_cert`` is being used (enabled by default).